 - Diced tomatoes: try and purchase the variety that don't have any additional herbs and are simply plain tomatoes (no need for 'Italian style diced tomatoes').

 - Gremolata: an optional way to garnish the finished dish.
-We combine finely chopped parsley, lemon zest and garlic.
+We combine finely chopped fresh parsley, lemon zest and garlic.
 It adds a citrusy zesty touch! 😁👌.

 Tasty Tip: I like to offer a number of substitutions and variations to give you options when making the recipe.
 If in doubt of any of the above ingredients, or wanting alternatives, read this section before jumping into the instructions on how to make the recipe below 👍😉.

 Here are the step by step instructions to make the recipe.
 We start by seasoning both sides of the beef with salt and pepper.
 Next we brown the beef on the stove using the olive oil.